The hardness of the independence and matching clutter of a graph: The hardness of

-Proposition \ref{extension} and lemma \ref{SrtuctProperties} imply that there is $w\in V(Q)$ such that $(\{w\}\cup V_{0})\in U_{G}$.
+(P1) and Lemma \ref{SrtuctProperties} imply that there is $w\in V(Q)$ such that $(\{w\}\cup V_{0})\in U_{G}$.
 Note that all neighbours of $w$ belong to $Q$ and $d(w)=l-1$.
 Taking into account that all vertices of $V_{0}$ are adjacent to a vertex from $Q$, we deduce

 and therefore